Nayankumar4986/UDP-Socket-In-java/README.md

    ```

 The server will listen for incoming UDP packets from clients, print the received message, and send a response back to the client.
 The server also prints the client's port number.
 The server runs indefinitely, handling multiple client requests in a loop.

 ### Note:
 To test this server, you can use the UDP client code provided in a previous message, or any other UDP client that sends messages to the server on port 8080.

+### Note:
+To test this server, you can use the UDP client code provided in a previous message, or any other UDP client that sends messages to the server on port 8080.